-For the fiscal year ended June 30, 2023, the District's net OPEB liability (asset) was measured as of June 30, 2022 and was determined by an actuarial valuation as of June 30, 2021, rolled forward using standard update procedures to June 30, 2022.
+For the fiscal year ended June 30, 2024, the District's net OPEB liability (asset) was measured as of June 30, 2023 and was determined by an actuarial valuation as of June 30, 2023.
 A summary of the principal assumptions and methods used to determine the net OPEB liability (asset) are shown below.